More Fermionic Supersymmetric Wilson loops in Four Dimensions: Acknowledgments

 \section{Acknowledgments}

+We would like to thank Ziwen Kong and Zhengbin Yang for very helpful discussions.
 The work of HO is supported by the National Natural Science Foundation of China, Grant No.~12205115.
-The work of JW is supported by the National Natural Science Foundation of China, Grant No.~12375066, 11975164, 12047502, 11935009, and Natural Science Foundation of Tianjin under Grant No.~20JCYBJC00910.
+The work of JW is supported by the National Natural Science Foundation of China, Grant No.~12375066, 11935009, 11975164, 12247103, 12047502, and Natural Science Foundation of Tianjin under Grant No.~20JCYBJC00910.

 \begin{appendix}